huang-xiao-jian/gulp-publish/README.md

 `gulp-publish` make out from `gulp-usemin` branch for some entire different idea, and not ready for production environment.

-Replace references to release scripts or stylesheets HTML tags, and provide API for resolve linked files identified by `src` or `href`.
+Replace references to scripts or stylesheets into final HTML tags, and provide API for resolve linked files identified by `src` or `href`.

 ## Usage